abhijit-hota/crongo/README.md

 ### Crongo

-Crongo is an simple cron job runner written in Go.
+Crongo is a simple cron job runner written in Go.
 It allows you to schedule jobs using a cron expression.

 ## Usage